rotorvideos/developer-docs/source/includes/_authentication.md

 }
 ```

-In order to make API requests, you must first authorize the application, using the Oauth Client ID and Client Secret provided.
+In order to make API requests, you must first authorize your application, using the Oauth Client ID and Client Secret provided by Rotor to your organization.

-Your Application Oauth Access Token is retrieved, to be used to fetch the user's Oauth Access Token for all subsequent requests.
+This request returns your Partner Access Token which can be used to generate a User Access Token for subsequent requests.

 ### HTTP Request